hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 ![](include_stakeholders_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Again, looks more most questions fine.
+Again, looks for most questions fine.
 Some of the more extreme answers are not represented anymore by the input range.
 Furthermore, some new areas which were not represented by stakeholder answers are now covered by the input range, as you can see for the example crop allocated to